Skip to main content Skip to footer

 If you have the required qualifications, you can apply for a nursing degree, regardless of age.
 You could be a school pupil, college student, career changer, or a nursing assistant practitioner.

-This pathway involves gaining a Bachelor of Nursing (BN) degree from an NMC-accredited university.
-The course typically takes 3 to 4 years to complete.
+This pathway involves gaining a nursing degree from an NMC-accredited university.
+Degree programmes take 3 years full-time.
 When you graduate, you'll become a qualified nurse eligible to register with the NMC.
 You can then apply for children's nursing roles in the NHS.

 There are 4 universities in Scotland that offer undergraduate programmes in children’s nursing, approved by the NMC: